Nikaoto/dirload.lua/README.md

 love .
 ```

+This will use built-in `love.filesystem` module.

 ### LuaJIT
 ```
 cd test/
 luajit run_tests.lua
 ```

-This will use the `lfs_ffi.lua` module from inside the `test/` directory, so
+This will use the `lfs_ffi.lua` module from the `test/` directory, so running
-running it with just lua won't work, it needs luajit's ffi.
+the tests with just lua won't work, it needs luajit's ffi.

 ## License
 MIT